 JAPANESE 2 (Y) #0426

-1; interest ir e C or better in n Japanese language
+PREREQUISITE: Grade C or better in Japanese 1; interest in Japanese language and culture.

-SCHOOL ORHS GRADES 10-12 CREDIT 5 units per
+SCHOOL ORHS

-orano 10 12 semester Meets UC Requireme nt: "e"
+Meets UC Requirement: "e"

 Japanese 2 continues to develop the four skills of communication (listening, speaking, reading and writing) and further deepens student knowledge of the Japanesespeaking world.
 Students are provided language-use activities that enable them to function in common daily settings for which they have rehearsed; understand learned words and phrases in unfamiliar texts (oral/written) and produce learned words and phrases; deal with discrete elements of life; comprehend and produce memorized material orally and in writing; and comprehend and be understood by sympathetic Japanese speakers.